Matsalak-Viktoria/Default-Probability-Prediction/README.md

 - Loan Default Prediction - Predicting the probability that a customer will default on a loan based on demographic, financial, and credit history information.

 ## Objectives
+The main objectives of this project are:
+- Perform Exploratory Data Analysis (EDA) to understand feature distributions and relationships with the target variable.
+- Build and evaluate a machine learning pipeline for credit risk classification using the Credit Risk dataset.
+- Analyze the experimental results by comparing the performance of Logistic Regression, Naive Bayes, Decision Tree, and K-Nearest Neighbors (KNN) to identify the most effective classification model.

 ## Dataset